-Do not store or carry LP gas containers, or other flammable liquids inside your recreational vehicle.
+Do not store or carry Propane containers, or other flammable liquids inside your recreational vehicle.

 Explosive fuel clouds may be present at fuel filling stations.
-Before refueling (either gasoline, diesel fuel or LPG) be sure to turn off all pilot flames and appliances in your motor home.
-Turning off the propane at the tank is insufficient.
-Pilotless appliances may still spark or pilot flames may not extinguish immediately.
+Before refueling (either gasoline, diesel fuel or Propane) be sure to turn off all pilot flames and appliances in your motor home.
+Turning off the Propane at the tank is insufficient.
+Pilotless appliances may still spark or pilot flames may not extingulsh immediately.